elektricM/amd-bc250-docs/docs/linux/cachyos.md

 ### GPU Frequency Patch

 Increases GPU range from 1000-2000MHz to 350-2230MHz.
-See [GPU Frequency Patch Guide](../bios/gpu-frequency-patch.md) for details.
+See [Overclocking Guide](../bios/overclocking.md) for details on GPU frequency modifications.

 **Quick install:**
 ```bash